DIY Small Picnic Table Plans (4ft, 5ft & 6ft Sizes)

 I recommend using a clear sealer so the natural beauty of the wood can show through.
 You can always paint the table if you want, but I think it looks best in its natural state.

-Small DIY Picnic Table
+How to Make a DIY Small Picnic Table

 Printed Plan

-• Get the FREE plan here (includes detailed instructions, measurements, and bonus tips).
+Get the PDF plan here (includes detailed instructions, measurements, and bonus tips)

 Tools